Nazeem838/Nazeem838/README.md

 - 👋 Hi, I’m @Nazeem838
-- 👀 I’m interested in Web Development and Competitive Programming.
+- 👀 I’m interested in Web Development.
 - 🌱 I’m currently in Final Year of my BTech in Computer Science Engineering.
 - 💞️ I’m looking to collaborate on any Web Development Projects.
 - 📫 How to reach me. -- LinkedIn Profile - https://www.linkedin.com/in/nazeem-siddique-46076919b Gmail Id - siddiquenazeem9@gmail.com